bef22/vcf_snakemake/README.md

 - speciesTableFile = tab delimited file with two columns: 1st is the sampleID, 2nd is the species

 ### profile
-update the cluster.yaml file with the path to the location of the **profile** directory
+update the cluster.yaml file with the path to the location of the **profile** directory or use relative paths

 ### Update the Snakemake file:
 set the following parameters